a-flyleaf/omori/doors/hrvatski.md

     an: |-
       Learned about emphasis!
 Immediately learned about its origin and a very weird use case. ("<span lang="hr" class="hr">Htjeti</span>" is very much one of the Cursed Words.)
 Who knew the simple act of desiring (to do, optionally) could be so fraught...!

-      \* Also note that "I'll try my best" apparently doesn't translate as a phrase, for lack of the concept of 'doing one's best.'
+      \*Also note that "I'll try my best" apparently doesn't translate as a phrase, for lack of the concept of 'doing one's best.'
 An alternate approximation is "Ja ću dati sve od sebe," literally "I will give everything from myself."
   - dt: 2023-03-29
-    img: 2023-03-29
+    img: 2023-03-29_c1
     alt: "Woe!
 Croatian be upon ye! (ft.
 Stranger!Aubrey and the word “htjeti”)"
     tr-hr: |-
       <span class="hr" style="text-transform:uppercase;">žalost